 Orbiter is comprised of six arms with a satellite on each end holding three cars.
-The center spins in one direction and the satellites spin in the opposite.
-The arms are able to tilt the seats to a steep angle, nearly sideways but not quite.
-The colors vary but multi-colored or a brownish/red and yellow color scheme seem to be the popular ones.
+The center spins clockwise while the satellites revolve counter clockwise.
+The arms are able to tilt the satellites on an angle.

-Riders are secured with simple lapbars with G-force holding the riders in more than the bars.
+Riders are secured with simple, flip down lapbars.
 Orbiter has a top speed of 21 RPM for the center sweeps and 26 RPM for the satellites.
-The speed of the satellites are dependent on the speed of the center hub and cannot rotate by themselves.
+The speed of the satellites are dependent on the speed of the center hub and cannot rotate independently.